coi-dev/coi-specs/README.md

 COI works with all email servers, but IMAP servers can be enhanced with extra COI capabilities.

 # COI Principles
-The principle of COI is very simple: COI uses IMAP/SMPT as the transport mechanism for a chat application.
+The principle of COI is very simple: COI uses IMAP/SMTP as the transport mechanism for a chat application.
 The generic steps are as follows:
 	1. Establish a connection with an SMTP server (Send) and an IMAP server (Receive)
 	2. Establish the capabilities of the IMAP server.
 This determines how you communicate with it
-	3. Send chat messages over SMPT, receive messages over IMAP
+	3. Send chat messages over SMTP, receive messages over IMAP

 # COI Now & Soon
 Today, you can use COI to communicate with other compatible messengers over existing IMAP and SMTP servers.